tidalcycles/tidal-doc/docs/getting-started/macos_install.md

 ```

 3. post-installation
 - Review the output from the install script.
-Note any error messages, or install failures.
+Note any error messages or install failures.
 This will help with troubleshooting.
     - For Haskell problems, check `/tmp/ghcup-install.log`
 - If there are install failures, you can run tidal-bootstrap again.
 It will skip over any components successfully installed.
+- **Start a new shell** (exit from terminal).
+This should load the new PATH setting.
 - **Verify install**.
 You should be able to run the following commands.
 The first two will show info about your tidal install.
 If these fail, then Haskell or Tidal is not installed correctly.
 The `ls` command will reveal if the Pulsar tidalcycles plugin is installed correctly.
 You should see a list of files in the `osc-min` directory.
-The SuperCollider scsynth should show version info.
+The SuperCollider scsynth command will show version info.

 ```
 cabal list tidal